actix/actix-web/actix-web/MIGRATION-4.0.md

 ## `NormalizePath` Middleware :warning:

 The default `NormalizePath` behavior now strips trailing slashes by default.
-This was the _documented_ behaviour in Actix Web v3, but the _actual_ behaviour differed - the discrepancy has now been fixed.
+This was the _documented_ behaviour in Actix Web v3, but the _actual_ behaviour differed.
+The discrepancy has now been resolved.

 As a consequence of this change, routes defined with trailing slashes will become inaccessible when using `NormalizePath::default()`.
 Calling `NormalizePath::default()` will log a warning.
 We suggest to use `new` or `trim`.

 ```diff